 Rep. Mike Turzai

-Mike and his wife, Lidia, and their three sons, Andrew, Stephen and Matthew, live in Bradford Woods and are involved in many community activities.
+Mike, his wife, Lidia, and their three sons, Andrew, Stephen and Matthew, live in Marshall Township, Allegheny County, and are involved in many community activities.

 Sign up to receive occasional updates from me.